 I know the official reason is not that.
 His interview does go into it a bit.
 I wanted to dig a little past the KISS narrative and find out exactly why.
 The real reason is more of a technical one.

-Do you have any advice for people who might be interested in writing an unauthorized biography?
+Do you have any advice for people who might be interested in creating a similar project?

 Was there anything you were hoping to find for the book that you weren’t able to ultimately achieve?